posit-dev/publisher/.github/pull_request_template.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply: -->
 <!--- If you need clarification on any of these, feel free to ask.
 We're here to help! -->
 - [ ] I have updated [CHANGELOG.md](../CHANGELOG.md) to cover notable changes.
-- [ ] I have updated all related GitHub issues to reflect their current state.